fabioitaus/academic-kickstart/content/home/alumni.md

  css_class = ""
 +++

-Below is a list of all previous students who joined our lab:

 - Simone Rizzetto, now Data Analyst at A-Star Insititute Singapore
 - Raymond Louie, now Lecturer at UNSW
 - David Koppstein, now Group leader at DKTK Heidelberg